erezc83/parking_project/README.md

       from parking;

 6. **program limitations:**
-  6.1 the orc api is מתקשה some time with Hebrew letters.
+  6.1 The orc api is difficulty some time with Hebrew letters.
-  6.2 in order to overcome it the program is relates to the Hebrew letters “מ” as the English letter as "n”.
+  6.2 In order to overcome it the program is relates to the Hebrew letters “מ” as the English letter as "n”.